m2dLC/bike-share/README.md

 ### Data Transformation
-•	Importing Data to SQL – the monthly files containing the ride data were imported to BigQuery.
+•	Importing Data to SQL – the monthly files containing the ride data were imported to PostgreSQL.

-•	Merging Data – a new table was created via BigQuery named “annual_trip_2023”.
+•	Merging Data – a new table was created via PostgreSQL named “annual_trip_2023”.
 January 2023 to October 2023 monthly trip data were merged to “annual_trip_2023” by using the UNION ALL statement.

 ## Analyze